Here is a breakdown of major shareholders in ContextLogic Inc. (NASDAQ: WISH)

 The top institutional shareholder in the company is Galileo (PTC) Ltd with over 103.77 million shares valued at $1.89 billion.
 The investor’s holdings represent 21.73% of the WISH Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Formation8 GP, LLC with 63.39 million shares valued at $1.16 billion to account for 13.27% of the shares outstanding.
 The other top investors are Temasek Holdings (Private) Limited which holds 26.83 million shares representing 5.62% and valued at over $489.47 million, while General Atlantic, LLC holds 3.54% of the shares totaling 16.89 million with a market value of $308.05 million.

-ContextLogic Inc. (NASDAQ: WISH) is 3.29% higher on its value in year-to-date trading and has touched a low of $15.06 and a high of $32.85 in the current 52-week trading range.
-The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
-Here’s what analysts think will happen to its price in the coming time.
-The WISH stock was last observed hovering at around $18.34 in the last trading session, with the day’s gains setting it 0.5% off its average median price target of $26.50 for the next 12 months.
-It is also 52.9% off the consensus price target high of $40.00 offered by 11 analysts, but current levels are 5.8% higher than the price target low of $20.00 for the same period.
+ContextLogic Inc. (NASDAQ: WISH) is -2.08% lower on its value in year-to-date trading and has touched a low of $15.06 and a high of $32.85 in the current 52-week trading range.
+The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
+Why not look at analysts view on what the future holds for the stock.
+The WISH stock was last observed hovering at around $17.26 in the last trading session, with the day’s gains setting it 0.6% off its average median price target of $26.50 for the next 12 months.
+It is also 55.35% off the consensus price target high of $40.00 offered by 11 analysts, but current levels are 10.7% higher than the price target low of $20.00 for the same period.

-The stock witnessed a -29.07% in the last 1 month, and is 13.29% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 10.03% over the week and 9.79% over the month.
+The stock witnessed a -19.69% in the last 1 month and extending the period to 3 months gives it a -10.92%, and is -4.18% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 8.55% over the week and 9.60% over the month.

 ContextLogic Inc. (WISH) Analyst Forecasts